Civil Society and Advocacy

 WHH strengthens civil society at the grassroots level by treating marginalised people as right holders (rather than aid recipients) and giving them the tools to actively demand their human right to food.

 We also support non-governmental organizations working to change political conditions.
 Welthungerhilfe’s longstanding track record in community capacity building and collaboration with grassroots organizations has produced successful spin-offs, such as the Civil Society Academy.
 The CSA empowers civil society groups and community-based organizations through training to fight hunger, land grabs and inequality.
-It has become a flagship for effective South-South cooperation.
+It has become a flagship for effective South-South cooperation and since March 2023 has been working independently from Welthungerhilfe.

 As part of our advocacy work for the right to food, Welthungerhilfe works with partners to support platforms for Multi-actor Partnerships (MAPs) that encourage dialogue on an equal footing between civil society groups, political decision-makers and investors.